 If you’re planning a big purchase that you want to pay off over time, consider applying for a new 0% APR credit card.
 Before you pick the best 0% APR credit card, figure out your budget.
 How many months will it take to pay off your purchase?
 0% APR cards typically offer the introductory rate for 12 to 24 months.
 If you don’t pay off the full amount by that time, you’ll be charged interest dating back to the purchase date.

-The Wells Fargo Platinum Visa® has a 0% introductory APR on purchases and balance transfers for up to 18 months (17.74%-27.24% variable after) and balance transfers made within 120 days also qualify for the intro rate and fee.
+The Wells Fargo Platinum Visa card has an 0% introductory APR on purchases and balance transfers for up to 18 months (17.74%-27.24% variable after) and balance transfers made within 120 days also qualify for the intro rate and fee.
 With no annual fee and complementary tools to help you manage your budget, this card is great for shoppers who need a good credit card for emergencies but are making it a priority to keep their spending under control.

 Chase Freedom Unlimited